 To ensure that your data is properly secured, Oracle recommends that you make RMAN backup encryption a standard part of your backup processes.
 This recommendation is even more important to implement when you are storing critical backup data off-premises.
 Encrypting RMAN backups on Amazon S3 can also assist you in meeting key audit and regulatory compliance requirements for your organization's data.

-See Also: Encryption of Backup Sets for a discussion of RMAN encryption options.
+See Also: "Encryption of Backup Sets" on page 2-21 for a discussion of RMAN encryption options.